1259iknowthat/CTF-WRITEUPS/ISITDTU-CTF-2022/misc.md

 After finding out the true identity of Johnny Panker.
 We discovered that he was also planning to develop a malicious project.
 We need to find out his whereabouts and arrest him ASAP
 ```
+Let's continue the story with this challenge.
+So, we have his Linkedin profile.
+I decided to stalk on his activities and noticed he has a Gitlab project :DD.
+That's interesting...

+~pic~

+Stay focuse on the picture, you can see there's an ID in it!
+Nice, now we can get the project by this `https://gitlab.com/projects/40976143`.
+You can read it from [here](https://docs.gitlab.com/ee/user/project/working_with_projects.html)

+~pic~

+There was a link in readme file.
+Opened it up then we had this sheet:

+~pic~

+I decided to download it and unhide the Contact field because it was one of the hidden fields.

+~pic~

+Got the encoded flag, put it in [basecrack](https://basecrack.herokuapp.com/)

+~pic~

 ## FLAG: ISITDTU{Ju5t_90_&_U_w1lL_C0m3}